 King David (c.
 1000 bce) was the second king of ancient Israel.
 He founded the Judaean dynasty and united all the tribes of Israel under a single rule.
-The main narrative of David’s career consists of several chapters in the books 1 and 2 Samuel in the Old Testament.
-The narrative starts when David, the youngest son of Jesse, was chosen by God and anointed by Samuel the prophet to be king over Israel after King Saul disobeyed the Lord (1 Samuel 16:10, 13).
+The main narrative of his career consists of several chapters in the books 1 and 2 Samuel in the Old Testament.
+The narrative starts when he, the youngest son of Jesse, was chosen by God and anointed by Samuel the prophet to be king over Israel after King Saul disobeyed the Lord (1 Samuel 16:10, 13).

 Serving King Saul

 The Spirit of the Lord departed from King Saul and an evil spirit tormented him (1 Samuel 16:14).
-So, the king’s servant recommended David, saying, “I have seen a son of Jesse of Bethlehem who knows how to play the lyre.
+So, the king’s servant recommended this young man, saying, “I have seen a son of Jesse of Bethlehem who knows how to play the lyre.
 He is a brave man and a warrior.
 He speaks well and is a fine-looking man.
 And the LORD is with him” (1 Samuel 16:18).
 Thus, David served the king (1 Samuel 16:21) and the King was pleased with him.

 The Philistines, Israel’s enemy, challenged the Israelites to choose a soldier from their ranks to fight their giant Goliath.
 But no Israeli was willing to volunteer.
 After Goliath had taunted the Israelites for 40 days, David asked the soldiers “What will be done for the man who kills this Philistine and removes this disgrace from Israel?
 Who is this uncircumcised Philistine that he should defy the armies of the living God?”
 (1 Samuel 17:26).